 Obtain visibility and control of your logistics by integrating your supply chain processes with your warehouse and distribution operations.

-Inbound process management: accept and optimize receipt process, support bin determination, etc.
+- Inbound process management: accept and optimize receipt process, support storage bin determination, etc.

-Outbound processing management: schedule pick/pack/ship processes, stock selection according to business rules, etc.
+- Outbound processing management: schedule pick/pack/ship processes, stock selection according to business processes, etc.

-Cross-functional features: perform analytics, schedule dock appointments, etc.
+- Cross-functional features: perform analytics, dock appointment scheduling, etc.

 Key Benefits of SAP EWM